candagli/To-Do-List/README.md

-# ToDo!!!
+# To Do List!!!
-Simple and minimal todo web app built with VueJS and deployed on Heroku using CLI.
+Simple and minimal todo web app built with VueJS and deployed on using CLI.

-### Skills
-* Vanilla VueJS
-* Bulma CSS framework
-* Heroku CLI